General Scholarship FAQs

 How much is each scholarship worth?

 The amount awarded for academic scholarships varies based on many factors, including how many applicants there are each year.
-Vocational scholarship amounts are capped at $5,000 per person.
+2023 Academic Scholarship recipients received awards from $1,000 to $7,000.
+Vocational scholarship awards are capped at $5,000 per person.

 How are scholarship funds dispersed?